 - As I continue to read and learn I experience a significant number of thoughts operating simultaneously – all productive.
 I make intuitive connections between topics.
 I feel energetic and inspired.

-- Reading or working on whatever eventually gives way to a feel of being overwhelmed, listlessness, and depression.
+- Reading or working on whatever eventually gives way to a feel of being overwhelmed, listless, and depressed.
 I experience existential angst.
 I feel uncertain about my ability to know or understand, hopeless in my ability to change or lead, I feel overwhelmed by the act of existence.

 - Upon awakening I usually feel somewhat refreshed and repeat the learning, working, experience until I again experience this existential angst and stop, relieve existential angst, and repeat.